In this tutorial, we will learn 10 useful Linux tcpdump command examples and tcpdump command options to analyze the traffic flow on a Linux machine.

 Tcpdump provides several options that enhance or modify its output.
 The following are the commonly used options for tcpdump command.

--n: Don’t resolve hostnames.
-You can use -nn to don’t resolve hostnames or port names.
+- -n: Don’t resolve hostnames.
+We can use -nn to don’t resolve hostnames or port names.

--w <file name>: Write the raw packets to file rather
+- -w : Write the raw packets to file rather

 Related Post: